pceeb/UCLA_Spring_2019/Term_project/The_vignette_week9.md

 # Discussion Week 9: Writing the Vignette

-So by now you should have the majority of your program finished.
+By now, the majority of your program finished.

 Today in discussion, you are going to write the Vignette - the example "How to" for running your program.
 This should include text that explains how to run the program, example input and expected output files.
 See https://github.com/limey-bean/Anacapa/tree/New-Master/Example_data/ as an example.